 I’ve spoken before about the importance of immersion when training staff during organisational change - of creating immersive experiences that switch on all five senses.
 Because what our bodies feel and learn, they remember forever.
 As evidenced by both my skiing and my handball.

 But with time, comes change.
 And COVID has brought a big shift as the digital experiences of tomorrow grace our doorsteps (and screens) today.
-Even our incredible Change Management program for restructuring teams has turned into a digital offering, moving from a 2-day live program, to a 4-week online course (in fact, we’re looking for teams to pilot the new course for free right now!
-Get in touch today).
-But digital doesn’t mean we have to lose the experience completely, and I still sing from the rooftops to check out the free "Reimagine Remote" guides we threw up on our website at the start of lockdown to turn training, workshops, conferences, and networking into in-body experiences.
+Even my incredible Change Management program for restructuring teams has turned into a digital offering, moving from a 2-day live program, to a 4-week online course.
+But digital doesn’t mean we have to lose the experience completely, and I still sing from the rooftops about the "Reimagine Remote" guides I popped up on my Passion Pioneers website at the start of lockdown to turn training, workshops, conferences, and networking into in-body experiences.

 What goes around comes around

 So, along with skiing and handball, I’m also trying to teach myself how to cartwheel again.
 Problem is - I wasn’t actually the most athletic or graceful of kids, so I’m not sure I ever actually did do a cartwheel successfully in my life.
 Maybe that one’s not body memory... maybe that’s just teaching an old dog new tricks.
 At least there’s a lot of laughs every time I fall flat on my butt.
 And that...
 I do remember.

 I'm Lata Hamilton - the Founder & CEO of Passion Pioneers, a Change Management consultancy specialising in digital transformation, operating model changes, and new ways of working and leadership.

 Grab my free Creative Launch Ideas Guide with 53 ways to bring your next Change and Transformation to life - download it here.

 And if you'd like my help with your next change or building leadership capability for your team, get in touch with me here.